NOAA-GSL/ExascaleWorkflowSandbox/README.md

 # Running Parsl apps

-If running Chiltepin in the container, the the Chiltepin spack environment is activated automatically when logging in to the front-end node.
+If running Chiltepin in the container, the Chiltepin spack environment is activated automatically when logging in to the front-end node.
 If running on an HPC, it must be activated  manually to run Parsl Chiltepin applications